arrikenw/underbrewed/README.md

 ### Screen Distortion Shader

 The screen distortion shader produces a distorted, green hued image.
-The shader is used to apply post-processing effects which are triggered by the user failing to correctly brew a potion.
+The shader is used as a post-processing effect and is triggered by the player incorrectly brewing a potion.

 <p align="center">
   <img src="Images/ScreenEffect.gif"  width="600" >